MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/docs-conceptual/tutorial-entitlement-management.md

 ### Remove an access package assignment

 You must delete any assignments to the access package before you can delete it.
-Use the **Id** of the assignment request that you recorded to delete it.
+Use the **Id** of the assignment request that you recorded to delete the access package itself.

 ```powershell
 New-MgEntitlementManagementAccessPackageAssignmentRequest -RequestType 'AdminRemove' -AccessPackageAssignmentId 'eff960a2-6b20-4611-81c2-cb3d183584d9'